-Providing academic advising to all B.S.W. students.
+Jones provides academic advising to new and current BSW students at the main campus, University Center at Macomb, Schoolcraft Center and the online social work program.
 Responsibilities include scheduling, plans of work and degree certification.
-In addition, Ms. Johns provides oversight to student support services including the Individual Support and Early Intervention Program.
+In addition, Jones provides oversight to student support services including the Student Success Program.

 - Information about the profession and career opportunities.